1. Why G Must Scale Between Similarity Levels

 Interpretation B: Effective Gravitational Coupling (Preferred)

 The key insight: The "scaling" of $G$ does not require the fundamental gravitational coupling to change.
-It can emerge from the additional magnetic forces present at $SL_{-1}$ due to the settled, iron-rich, magnetically active nature of nucleons.
+It can emerge from the additional magnetic forces present at $SL_{-1}$ due to the iron-rich, magnetically active nature of nucleon iron cores (

 This interpretation preserves the principle that fundamental laws are scale-invariant while acknowledging that the effective dynamics at each similarity level include scale-dependent contributions (magnetic properties, density, composition).